 Your spine serves a multitude of purposes.
 It supports and allows the movement of your frame.
 It provides a support structure for the rib cage, which protects your heart and lungs.
 It allows you to stand erect.
 But most importantly, it encases the spinal cord, an essential part of your nervous system.
 Even slight damage to the spinal cord is considered a traumatic injury.
 If the injury was caused by the negligence of another party, the injured victim should contact a spinal cord injury attorney to ensure proper compensation for damages.

-If you have sustained a spinal cord injury in California, contact the Law Offices of Mickey Fine online or by calling (661) 333-3333 today to schedule a free consultation and learn more about your rights.
+If you have sustained a spinal cord injury in California, contact the Law Offices of Mickey Fine online or by calling (661) 333-3333 today to schedule a free consultation with our California spinal cord injury attorneys and learn more about your rights.